THE BLACK QUEER EQUITY INDEX

 Living at the intersection of the marginalized identities of Blackness and Queerness, Black LGBTQ+ Chicagoans face risk factors for adverse health, economic, and social outcomes.
 The Black Queer Equity Index (BQEI) seeks to alleviate these factors by helping organizations live up to their values of anti-racism and equitable service of Black LGBTQ+ people.

-3. Lighthouse Foundation will convene an Equity Taskforce.
+3. Lighthouse Foundation will convene an Equity Taskforce

 4. Expand Our Impact

 Each subsequent year, participating organizations will be given a report card grade that will summarize the equity indicator assessment.
-Additionally, Lighthouse Foundation will invite additional organizations to join the index and will continue to scale the BQEI to address other institutions within Chicago and beyond.
+Additionally, Lighthouse Foundation will invite new organizations to join the index and will continue to scale the BQEI to address other institutions within Chicago and beyond.